 Supporting your new family to grow in confidence.

 I am Fully insured.

 I have a valid DBS check certificate

 I have completed a Cache Level 2 childcare qualification.

 I have completed a Level 2 Nutrition qualification (including food hygiene and safety).

 I have completed a paediatric basic life support course.

 I have completed a 90-hour lactation specific education course, validated by the International Board-Certified Lactation Examiners.

-I am currently a student NCT 1:1 Breastfeeding Counsellor.
+I am an NCT trained Breastfeeding Counsellor.